A Calculus for Scoped Effects & Handlers: Generalized Forwarding

-As already established in \Cref{sec:bind-intro}, most forwarding can be done using the \ensuremath{{\mathbf{bind}}} structure as presented in the calculus thus far.
+In \Cref{sec:bind-intro} we showed how \ensuremath{{\mathbf{bind}}} can be used to forward certain scoped effects.
+Here we also noted that not all effects can be forwarded by \ensuremath{{\mathbf{bind}}}, and that some require a more general forwarding construct.
 In this section we revisit this issue.
 First, we show how in some situations, we need a more expressive forwarding clause.
 We will then present a generalized forwarding clause, and show how the \ensuremath{{\mathbf{bind}}}-based forwarding clauses can be straightforwardly desugared into generalized forwarding clauses.
 Finally, we will amend the calculus with rules for its grammar, semantics and typing.